Good Day (group): 2017–2018: Debut and The Unit

 In July 2017, C9 Entertainment announced the launching of their first girl group with temporary name, C9 Girls through SNS account.
-From July 7 to 12, the ten members were revealed and would debut as Good Day.
-Ahead of their debut, the group's own reality show GOOD DAY 2 U was aired from July 20 till August 10 through Naver V Live.
+From July 7 to 12, the ten members were revealed and would debut as "Good Day".
+Ahead of their debut, the group's own reality show "Good Day 2 U" was aired from July 20 till August 10 through Naver V Live.

-Good Day debuted on August 30 with their first EP All Day Good Day, with the title track "Rolly" featuring the appearance of Bae Jin-young in the music video.
+Good Day debuted on August 30 with their first EP All Day Good Day, with the title track "Rolly", featuring the appearance of Bae Jin-young in the music video.
 The EP includes three tracks from the group's units: Good Morning, Good Night and Midnight.
 On September 3, they have held their debut mini concert "All Day Good Day" at the Yes24 Live Hall.

 6 members of the group: Heejin, Genie, Chaesol, Jiwon, Viva and Lucky were confirmed to join the reality television series The Unit.
 All the participating members except Lucky passed the Boot Evaluations in Episode 1.
 However, Lucky was brought back into the competition in Episode 4.
 Genie and Chaesol were eliminated in the first elimination round (Episode 7).
 Heejin, Viva and Lucky were eliminated in the third elimination round (Episode 13).
-Jiwon finished 11th in the finals, therefore not being able to be a part of UNI.T.
+Jiwon finished 11th in the finals, therefore being unable to debut with UNI.T.